mischob/fakturus.track/Manual Deployment.md

 **Important**: Ensure PostgreSQL is accessible and connection string is configured in Key Vault.

+The application automatically applies migrations on startup using `Database.Migrate()`.
+However, you can also run migrations manually:

 ```bash
 # Execute migrations inside the API container
 docker-compose exec fakturus-track-api dotnet ef database update